 The Company operates funded and unfunded defined benefit plans that provide participating employees with life and medical benefits after retirement and a lump sum benefit on cessation of employment.
-The locations covered by these plans include Hong Kong SAR, Indonesia South Korea, Taiwan (China), Vietnam and Cambodia.
-The Company also operates a number of defined contribution pension plans, whereby employees and employer make monthly contributions ranges from 1 per cent to 21.5 per cent of the employees' monthly basic salaries.
+The locations covered by these plans include the Hong Kong SAR, Indonesia South Korea, Taiwan (China), Vietnam and Cambodia.
+The Company also operates several defined contribution pension plans, whereby employees and employer make monthly contributions ranging from 1 per cent to 22 per cent of the employees' monthly basic salaries.